Nour-ElMasry/Project-FM/README.md

 # Project-FM

-This is a Football Mananegr project where the user can be either a football manager or just a user who wants to view the latest league standings, fixtures or stats.
+This is a Football Mananegr project where the user can be a football manager.

 User as a:
 - Manager can ->